bytescale/cloudformation-lambda-examples/README.md

 This repository contains a collection of examples for deploying AWS Lambda using CloudFormation.

-The examples are in Node.js and YAML.
+These examples are in Node.js and YAML.

 Blog post: **[8 Simple CloudFormation Lambda Examples](https://upload.io/blog/cloudformation-lambda-examples/)**